vdhamer/Photo-Club-Hub/.github/README.md

 This club-independent information is stored in the individual's `Photographer` struct/record.

 #### MemberPortfolio

+Every `PhotoClub` has zero or more `Members` who can have various roles (Chairman, Admin, ...) representing some kind of task they perform in that photo club.
+A `Member` may have multiple roles within the same `PhotoClub` (e.g., members acts as both Secretary and Admin).

+Members also have a status, the default being `current` membership.
+Other values represent former membership and aspiring membership (some clubs have a form of probation period).

 `Portfolio` represents the work of one `Photographer` in the context of one `PhotoClub`.
 A `Portfolio` contains `Images` (not in CoreData yet).
 An `Image` can show up in multiple `Portfolios` if